Stainless Steel Pipe Fittings

 Types of Stainless Steel Pipe Fittings

 Steel is composed primarily of iron with varying amounts of carbon and a wide variety of additional metallic components.
 To be classified as stainless, chromium must make up at least 10% of alloy content.
-Stainless steels can be placed into one of four major categories based on content and properties, these categories are used to determine the proper composition required for pipe fittings in a given application.
-Ferritic, martensitic, duplex and austenitic are common categorizations of stainless steel with the latter being the most popular choice for pipes, tubes and fittings.
-Welding, seamless tubing via extrusion, die-cutting and metal spinning are common techniques employed in the production of fittings which can be conformed to work with round, oval, square and rectangular cross-sectioned pipes.
-Common examples of these fittings include adapters, bulkhead fittings, caps, couplings, end bells, expansion joints, flanges, reducers and elbows.
-The process, particular stainless steel alloy and part configuration should be carefully considered with regards to the intended use of stainless steel fittings.
-Further considerations include inner and outer dimensions, wall thickness, pressure rating, maximum bend radius, temperature range, length and finishing.
-These concerns must take into account not only what will flow through the fittings, but also the pipes to which they will be connected.
+Stainless steels can be placed into one of four major categories based on content and properties.
+These categories are used to determine the proper composition required for pipe fittings in a given application.
+Ferritic, martensitic, duplex, and austenitic are common categorizations of stainless steel with the latter being the most popular choice for pipes, tubes, and fittings.
+Welding, seamless tubing via extrusion, die-cutting, and metal spinning are common techniques employed in the production of fittings that can be conformed to work with round, oval, square, and rectangular cross-sectioned pipes.
+Common examples of these fittings include adapters, bulkhead fittings, caps, couplings, end bells, expansion joints, flanges, reducers, and elbows.
+The process, particularly stainless steel alloy and part configuration should be carefully considered with regard to the intended use of stainless steel fittings.
+Further considerations include inner and outer dimensions, wall thickness, pressure rating, maximum bend radius, temperature range, length, and finishing.
+These concerns must take into account not only what will flow through the fittings but also the pipes to which they will be connected.
 Improper dimensions, for example, may lead to leaks and even the failure of a flow system.